Form an LLC in Michigan 2026 | $299 Total | USLLCGlobal

 Step 4: Create an Operating Agreement

 While not always legally required in Michigan, an Operating Agreement is essential for banking, tax compliance, and internal governance.
 It establishes member rights, profit distribution, and management structure.
-We include a custom Operating Agreement in every formation package.

 Step 5: Obtain an EIN

 Apply for an Employer Identification Number (EIN) from the IRS.
 This is your LLC's tax ID number, required for banking, hiring, and tax filings.
 Online application is available for those with an SSN; fax or mail application for international applicants without an SSN.
+This is the step that creates the wait — a ready-made LLC skips it because the EIN already exists.

 Step 6: Register for Michigan taxes (if applicable)